pemo11/easygrader/README.md

 ### editing Simpelgrader.ini

 Editing *Simpelgrader.ini* means providing the pathes for the several directories that *Simpelgrader* uses.

+I am preparing a simple setup assistant but right now the ini file must bei edited with an editor.

 Currently they are 9 different pathes that have to be set.
 Table 1 shows each setting with an explanation and an example.